DanweDE/js-OpaqueElementFinder/README.md

 * `gulp watch` - continuously runs browser tests with testem.

 ## TODOs
-* Improve on opacity detection cases (cases above).
+* Improve on opacity detection
+    * Implement more of the cases above.
     * Extract some functionality in separate library for determining the opacity of an element at a certain point.
 * Add a `bower.json`.
 * More tests and CI infrastructure.
     * Dynamically generate a list of working cases and their browser support.